 - Trouble-shooting poor-performing teams, or communication between teams

-- Recruitment or retention: get the optimum fit for a team, and identify ‘flight risks’
+- get the optimum fit for a team, and identify ‘flight risks’